The New School: Former divisions

-2005 rebranding

-In June 2005, the university was rebranded with a new logo and all schools were officially renamed to include "The New School" within their formal names.

-Some faculty, students, and alumni expressed concern over the rebranding of the university, and especially the dramatic redesign of the logo from a six-sided shield against a green background to a spray-painted graffiti mark reading simply, in capital letters, "THE NEW SCHOOL" with, in smaller letters beneath, "A UNIVERSITY".
-They claimed that the university's new identity campaign, while maintaining a slick urban edge, did little to suggest academic rigor or collegiate legacy.

-2015 rebranding

-In 2015 the New School rebranded using elements designed by Paula Scher of Pentagram using a bespoke font called "Neue".

-In addition to the new logo, the school announced that it was combining Mannes College of Music, New School for Jazz and Contemporary Music, and New School for Drama into a College of Performing Arts in fall 2015, relocating most of the performing arts to Arnhold Hall at 55 West 13th St., where the School of Jazz had occupied two floors since the early 90s.

 Academics

-Unlike most U.S. universities, The New School's Lang College has a "student-directed curriculum," which does not require its undergraduates to take general education courses.
+Similar to many liberal arts colleges, The New School's Lang College has a "student-directed curriculum," which does not require its undergraduates to take general education courses.
 Instead, students are encouraged to explore before focusing on a major, selecting topics that are of interest to them.
 An exception to this is in the performing arts, where students must declare majors at enrollment.
-Although all "New Schoolers" are required to complete rigorous core training—usually of a literary, conservatory, or artistic nature—students are expected to be the primary designers of their own curriculum.
+Although all "New Schoolers" are required to complete core training—usually of a literary, conservatory, or artistic nature—students are expected to be the primary designers of their own curriculum.

-The university offers 81 degree/diploma programs and majors, with a student:faculty ratio of 9:1.
-Small class sizes allow The New School to teach most of its classes seminar style—especially at Eugene Lang College, which consistently ranks at the top of The Princeton Review's "class discussions encouraged" national listing.
+The university offers 81 degree/diploma programs and majors.
+The New School faculty teach most of their classes seminar style and the student/faculty ratio is 10:1.

+Undergraduate admissions

+In 2024, The New School accepted 62.5% of undergraduate applicants, with admission standards considered difficult, applicant competition considered low, and with those enrolled predicted to have an average 3.59 high school GPA based on a large sample of college GPA data since the university has not published its high school GPA data for incoming freshman.
+The university does not consider standardized test scores, the university having a test blind policy.
+Those enrolled students that had taken standardized tests had an average 1250 SAT score (34% having scores) or an average 28 ACT score (16% having scores).

 Dual degree programs

 The university offers a range of dual degree programs.
 These include a Bachelor of Arts and Bachelor of Fine Arts (colloquially called the "BA/FA pathway") program or a Bachelor of Arts and master's program.
 The former is a comprehensive five-year program that allows students to obtain their B.A. from Eugene Lang College and their B.F.A. from either Parsons or School of Jazz and Contemporary Music.
-The latter is also a five-year program that allows students at Eugene Lang to obtain their masters from the New School For Social Research.
+The latter is also a five-year program that allows students at Eugene Lang to obtain their masters from the New School for Social Research.
 The university also offers a Master of Arts Management and Entrepreneurship program, which can be obtained along with either a Bachelor of Music (Mannes) or a Bachelor of Fine Arts (drama or jazz) in five-years.